khronus/khronus/README.md

 Khronus is a open source distributed reactive time series database.
 It is designed to store, analyze and process a huge amount of metrics.

 It measures well.
-It correctly and precisely analyze and process timers and gauges using the great [HdrHistogram] by Gil Tene.
-It is space efficient and has data tunable retention policies.
-It relies on both `Akka Cluster` and `Cassandra` to scale and being resilient.
+It correctly and precisely analyzes and processes timers and gauges using the great [HdrHistogram] by Gil Tene.
+It is space-efficient and has data tunable retention policies.
+It relies on both `Akka Cluster` and `Cassandra` to scale and be resilient.

-It is very fast to query `percentiles, counts, min, max` and other forms of metrics, even if they have a lot of measurements.
+It is very fast to query `percentiles, counts, min, max` and other forms of metrics, even if they have a lot of samples.

-Khronus does not have its own dashboard to graph it's metrics.
+Khronus does not have its own dashboard to graph its metrics.
 It is focused on analyzing and retrieving time series data.
 It can be integrated with `Grafana` through the `InfluxDB api` though.

 ## Status